shelleyolivia/learn-tutorials/solana/solana-streaming-protocol.md

 }
 ```

-This also the same code in same fashion.
 This time we aren't creating a PDA so we only have one instruction in this transaction which is to our program.
-Note that the `streamId` is the address to `PDA` account.
+Note that the `streamId` is the address to the `PDA` account.

-Here in `data_to_send` we have append 2 as you can see in our program's `src/instrction.rs` file we have `tag` 2 for withdraw.
+Here in `data_to_send`, we have to append 2 as you can see in our program's `src/instrction.rs` file we have `tag` 2 for withdraw.

 ```js
 export const withdraw = (streamId, amountToWithdraw, wallet) => {